Carlosbil/Invest_basic_predictor/README.md

 - This project should not be copied, reproduced, or used in entire or in part for commercial, academic, or any other purposes without the express permission of the author.

-- If you wish to use or adapt parts of this project for your own personal or academic projects, please make sure to provide proper credit to the original author and include a link to this repository.
+- If you wish to use or adapt parts of this project for your own personal or academic projects, write an email to carlosbilbao2@gmail.com and please make sure to provide proper credit to the original author and include a link to this repository.

 - The responsibility for any misuse or violation of the terms of use rests with the user.